springmeyer/profiling-guide/README.md

         linux-tools-4.4.30
 ```

-Packages for `linux-tools-*` are by kernal version (hence the `uname -r` above).
-Docker containers actually use the kernal from the host and not the container OS, so `uname -r` inside a docker container may be return a spurious kernal version that your ubuntu version does not have packages for.
+Packages for `linux-tools-*` are by kernel version (hence the `uname -r` above).
+Docker containers actually use the kernel from the host and not the container OS, so `uname -r` inside a docker container may be return a spurious kernel version that your ubuntu version does not have packages for.

 Therefore to install perf inside a container instead try: